Zenit-Linux/zlb/README.md

-# ZLB -- Zenith Linux Builder
+# ZLB -- Zenit Linux Builder

 ZLB is the build tool for **Zenith Linux**: it turns a `distro.hcl` manifest plus a `modules/` / `overlays/` / `keys/` tree into bootable